Authors

 Set up GitHub Action workflows that support package registration and releases.

-: automates creation of GitHub releases
+TagBot: automates creation of GitHub releases

-: automates determination of appropriate [compat]
+CompatHelper: automates determination of appropriate [compat] settings in the

-Project.toml
+Project.toml file

-creates workflow files for TagBot
+Note.
+By default, PkgTemplates creates workflow files for TagBot and

 (OPTIONAL) Prepare the package artifacts.

-package.Prepare the package for the initial release.
+Pkg package.Prepare the package for the initial release.

-Set the initial package version in Project.toml
+Set the initial package version in Project.toml.

 Check that the package meets the automatic merging guidelines.

-GitHub app to your GitHub account and grant the bot access
+Install Julia’s Registrator GitHub app to your GitHub account and grant the bot access

 to the GitHub repository for the package.